bhongzkee/bhongzkee/README.md

 ### Result should be like this
-  API Endpoints Tests\n
+API Endpoints Tests

-    \tPASSED - User Has Able To Reset List Of Countries Data\n
-    \tFAILED - User Has Able To Fetch List Of Countries Without Authorization\n
+PASSED - User Has Able To Reset List Of Countries Data FAILED - User Has Able To Fetch List Of Countries Without Authorization
-      \t\t- Expected 403 to be 200.\n
+- Expected 403 to be 200.
-    \tPASSED - User Has Able To Fetch List Of Countries With Authorization\n
-    \tPASSED - User Has Able To Updated A PHILIPPINES Country Population\n
-    \tFAILED - User Has Fetch List Of Countries Sorted Order-Asc By Population After Update - Last PHILIPPINES\n
+PASSED - User Has Able To Fetch List Of Countries With Authorization PASSED - User Has Able To Updated A PHILIPPINES Country Population FAILED - User Has Fetch List Of Countries Sorted Order-Asc By Population After Update - Last PHILIPPINES
-      \t\t- Expected 'ZIMBABWE' to be 'PHILIPPINES'.\n
+- Expected 'ZIMBABWE' to be 'PHILIPPINES'.
-    \tFAILED - User Has Fetch List Of Countries Sorted Order-Desc By Population After Update - First PHILIPPINES\n
+FAILED - User Has Fetch List Of Countries Sorted Order-Desc By Population After Update - First PHILIPPINES
-      \t\t- Expected 'AFGHANISTAN' to be 'PHILIPPINES'.\n
+- Expected 'AFGHANISTAN' to be 'PHILIPPINES'.
-    \tFAILED - User Has Able To Delete Country\n
+FAILED - User Has Able To Delete Country
-      \t\t- Expected 500 to be 204.\n
+- Expected 500 to be 204.